yunshengtian/AutoOED/docs/source/content/getting-started/basic-usage.rst

 .. figure:: ../../_static/manual-personal/software-entry/initial.png
    :width: 400 px

-Next, click ``Create Task``.
+Next, click ``Create Experiment``.

 .. figure:: ../../_static/manual-personal/software-entry/create.png
    :width: 300 px

-You need to input a name for your new task, which cannot be the same as existing tasks.
+You need to input a name for your new experiment, which cannot be the same as existing experiments.
-Then, click ``Create`` to create the task, and AutoOED will enter the main interface:
+Then, click ``Create`` to create the experiment, and AutoOED will enter the main interface:

 .. figure:: ../../_static/manual-personal/software-entry/main.png
    :width: 700 px